ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 If more lots are present for a product, the FEFO principle determines which lot has pcs scrapped first.

-Incorrect IDs will generate an error.
+Incorrect codes will generate an error.

 ![Scrap](pictures/inv_con_scrap_err.png)

 ### Multiple scraps

-To scrap more pcs or the exact number of pcs for a product, specify it first (e.g. "50"), add a "*", and then provide the product ID.
+To scrap more pcs or the exact number of pcs for a product, specify it first (e.g. "50"), add a "*", and then enter the product code.

 This can be done on one line (e.g. 50*1001150), or on two separate lines for each input.
 Tap the **blue arrow** to confirm.